zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

 That's great!
 Each of the lines is prefixed by the name of a token we can find in the grammar, so now we know where to look for the problem.

-We know that basic quotes work correctly, so let's dump the parse stage for them as well to see if there is any difference between the two outputs:
+We also know that basic quotes work correctly, so let's dump the parse stage for them as well, to see if there is any difference between the two outputs:

     zoffix@leliana:~$ perl6 --target=parse -e 'qww<"hello world">'